 As activities listed in the PDP are completed the faculty member will submit proof of completion to the appropriate administrator.
 Faculty members are encouraged to maintain a copy of their PDP and completed PDAs in their own professional development file.

-Examples of professional development activities that may be used alone or in a combination to meet the professional growth objectives established in the plan include but are not limited to: workshops, conferences, back-to-industry experiences, research, projects, or college coursework.
+Examples of PDA that may be used alone or in a combination to meet the professional growth objectives established in the plan include but are not limited to: workshops, conferences, back-to-industry experiences, research, projects, or college coursework.

 Note: The PDA will be evaluated on the basis of meeting the objectives established by the faculty member in collaboration with the appropriate administrator, not on the basis of the time spent on the activity.
 However, it is understood that activities that satisfy the PDP will not create an undue or excessive burden for the faculty.

-Disputes Regarding the PDP or PDA.
+Professional Development Activities (PDAs) Associate Faculty Timelines.

+Associate faculty members must submit a written request for approval for their PDAs to their appropriate unit administrator by November 15 or the third week of their first quarter of employment, and each academic year thereafter by November 15.

+Each associate faculty member must submit the verification of completion of the PDAs to the appropriate unit administrator no later than June 1 of each year.

+Professional development activities for associate faculty include but are not limited to: committee service, unpaid unit or departmental meetings, Center for Learning and Teaching (CLT) training sessions, reading professional literature, workshops, conferences, back-to-industry experiences, research, projects, college coursework, club advising, student advising, or industry certification.

+Appeals Process for PDA Disputes.

 Disputes regarding the development of the PDP or approval of a PDA shall be submitted to the Professional Development Committee for advice and recommendation.
 Said recommendation will be returned to the faculty member and appropriate administrator.
-If necessary, final resolution will be handled by the Vice President for Instruction or by the College President or designee.
+If necessary, final resolution will be handled by the Vice President for Instruction or designee.

+Disputes regarding the satisfactory completion of a PDA shall be submitted in writing to the Vice President for Instruction for review.
+Requests submitted after June 30 of each year may not be considered

-Definition of Appropriate Administrator.
+Definition of Appropriate District-Wide Administrator.

-Dean of Basic Education - approves plans for all Adult Basic Education and English as a Second Language faculty at the Mount Vernon Campus;

-Dean of Arts and Sciences – approves plans for all Arts and Sciences faculty at the Mount Vernon Campus;

-Director of Library Services – approves plans for all librarians at the Mount Vernon Campus;

-Vice President of Student Services – approves plans for counselors at the Mount Vernon Campus;

-Vice President of Whidbey Island Campus – approves the plans for all academic faculty, counselors and librarians at Whidbey; reviews the plans for all professional-technical faculty at Whidbey Island Campus;

-Dean of Workforce Education – approves the plans for all professional-technical faculty in the District; nursing plans are approved in conjunction with the Director of Nursing;

-Associate Deans– perform duties as assigned by Dean or appropriate Vice President.
+Appendix L will be reviewed annually and will reflect the current listing of District-Wide Administrators.

 Tuition and Fee Waiver.

-Pursuant to applicable laws, full-time and adjunct faculty who work 50% or more in the quarter they wish to participate in the Tuition Waiver program at Skagit Valley College are eligible to request tuition waiver.
+Pursuant to applicable laws, full-time and associate faculty who work 50% or more in the quarter they wish to participate in the Tuition Waiver Program at Skagit Valley College are eligible to request tuition waiver.
 Additional costs such as lab or record fees, books, supplies and materials are the responsibility of the faculty member.

 The Tuition Waiver Program does not apply to self-supporting or Community Education courses.